 Country Code (CC) : 3 decimal places.

-Together with the current location area, TMSI allows a subscriber to be identified uniquely and it can consist of up to 4x8 bits.
+Together with the current location area, the TMSI identifies a subscriber uniquely.
+It can contain up to 4 × 8 bits.

 GSM - Operations